This document contains instructions on how to obtain, install and configure the Cisco AnyConnect VPN Client on Windows PCs.

 The padlock will disappear from the icon.
 This means the VPN connection is terminated but that the VPN client software is still loaded.

 If you want to reconnect you can right-click on the

-[Open AnyConnect]to re-open the program.
-If you want to completely quit the VPN client you choose
+VPNicon should appear automatically in the System Tray.
+If want to completely quit the VPN client then right-click on the

-- Note that if your internet connection should be interrupted at any time, perhaps because you are using a wireless connection and it has disconnected temporarily, then you will have to re-establish your VPN connection as described above.
+- Note that if your internet connection is interrupted at any time, perhaps because you are using a wireless connection and it has disconnected temporarily, then you may be disconnected from the VPN service.
+If this happens you will need to re-establish your VPN connection as described above.